dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## exposed profanity

-bad words may be exposed to players as is.
+some texts, such as bad word, may be exposed to players as is.

 ## exposed bad ASCII arts